Nikon D610 versus Nikon D7500

 With 24.2MP, the D610 offers a higher resolution than the D7500 (20.7MP), but the D610 nevertheless has larger individual pixels (pixel pitch of 5.97μm versus 4.22μm for the D7500) due to its larger sensor.
 However, the D7500 is a somewhat more recent model (by 3 years and 6 months) than the D610, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the D610 has a notably higher overall DXO score than the D7500 (overall score 8 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.3 bits higher color depth, 0.5 EV in additional dynamic range, and 1.3 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Nikon D610 (⇒ rgt)||Full Frame||24.2||6016||4016||1080/30p||25.1||14.4||2925||94|